reganjs/lunch/README.md

-# lunch
+# lunch.js

-## A small project that determines what you should do for lunch
+### This is a very small project that determines what you should do for lunch.

+Below I have included all of the required

- * Modify the contents of the function below
+   Modify the contents of the function below
  * If we're not hungry, we want to tell ourselves to get back to work.
  * Otherwise, we want to pick something up and eat it in the lab when
  * we've got less than 20 minutes or to try a place nearby if we've